Budget and council tax proposal 2023/24

 The staffing situation affecting Social Care and Health Care services is at crisis point and needs addressing immediately with levels of remuneration that will attract the right quality and quantity of staff into the system - opting for Option C will provide fee rates to Care Providers to enable them to achieve that goal.

-Barry Earnshaw over 1 year ago
+Barry Earnshaw almost 2 years ago

 Care should really come from Central Government.
 However if forced I would choose option A. All my cost are going up and income is not...so sorry